DebsM/humidity_paper_codes/README.md

 version.string R version 3.4.4 (2018-03-15)
 nickname       Someone to Lean On

-%%%%%
-#To download and install R:
+# Download and install R:
 https://www.r-project.org/
 https://cran.r-project.org/doc/manuals/r-release/R-admin.html

 Installation time less than 10 minutes on most computers.

-%%%%%
-#About the main package, bartMachine, including manual:
+# About the main package, bartMachine, including manual:
 https://cran.r-project.org/web/packages/bartMachine/index.html
 Special attention to updating the java package and running the initial codes in the right order, as seen in the files uploaded here.

-%%%%%
-#INSTRUCTIONS
+# Instructions

 Files that start with 0 are preprocessing files.
 Files that start with 1 were the ones used to process the results.
 RData file types are also submitted to aid in processing the 1_ files.